 - Flaxseed oil while breastfeeding does not counter the low intake of docosahexaenoic acid in mothers.
 This DHA cannot be synthesised by our bodies but is crucial for foetal brain and immunity development.

 - Flaxseed oil is also not advised for diabetic women as it can spike blood sugar levels.
+As they have high fibre content, they are considered a low glycaemic food, which means consuming them wont spike blood sugar levels and, instead, cause them to rise steadily, promoting blood sugar control.

 - Flaxseed and flaxseed oil are high in omega-3 fatty acids that are effective anti-inflammatory fats that the body needs to maintain good brain and heart health.